 the correct thread and fabric.
 This is a valuable guide to show you which sewing machine needles you will need for leather, sheer fabrics, cottons, stretch jersey's etc.

 Your sewing scissors are an essential part of your sewing projects.
+You should have a number of different types of scissors in your sewing materials and supplies box.
 There are many kinds of sewing scissors, with many different purposes, knowing what each type of cutting tool is used for will make your sewing experience a pleasant one.
 Click the sewing scissors link for a complete guide.

 Where to go to understand sewing machine needles?
 Well the source itself of course.
 Schmetz sewing needles has been around since the mid 1800’s, this company really is the “go to” place for quality sewing needles.